moliver28/research-handbook/content/handbook/support/workflows/how-to-get-help.md

 These guidelines are a reference, and **not** a requirement for asking questions.
 They serve as a starting point to guide you, but don't let them block you from asking for help.

+As a final opportunity for reflection, imagine that a GitLab customer is asking you this question.
+Is there enough detail for you to begin formulating a response, or would you need to gather more information?

 Often, writing a question out functions like [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 That is, the act of thinking through the items above might highlight missing info, cause you to research something you hadn't before, or even lead you right to the solution.